Conceptual Design of the Muonium-to-Antimuonium Conversion Experiment (MACE): -to- conversion signals and backgrounds

 Accidental coincidences involving an energetic electron, potentially produced by Bhabha scattering, and a positron from muon or muonium decay, represent another potential source of backgrounds.
 If a Bhabha scattering event involving a Michel positron and an electron in the porous target material occurs near the material boundary, and the scattered positron is emitted from the material surface with a low energy, it could fake a signal event.
 The process is similar to the Bhabha scattering of muonium decay final states, and similar strategies can be employed to suppress this type of background.

 Furthermore, a selection in an event time window can improve the signal-to-background ratio~\cite{Willmann:2021boq}.
 All of these three kinds of background source from muon or muonium decay, characterized by an exponentially decreasing time distribution proportional to $\exp(-t/\tau_\mu)$, where $\tau_\mu$ is the muon lifetime.
-Notably, the muonium-to-antimuonium conversion probability varies with time and is proportional to $t^2\exp(-t/\tau_\mu)$.
+Notably, the muonium-to-antimuonium conversion probability varies with time and is proportional to $t^2\exp(-t/\tau_\mu)$~\cite{Fukuyama:2021iyw,Fukuyama:2023drl}.
 This time-dependent conversion increases the ratio of antimuonium decay to muonium or muon decay by $t^2$, thereby contributing to the signal-to-background ratio with the accumulated time.
-The suppression of background can be achieved by selecting a late event time window between the arrival of two pulses.
-Utilizing the time structure of a high-repetition-rate muon beam, operating at about 40~kHz with a duty cycle of around 20\%, potentially available at CiADS in Huizhou, enables the effective suppression of muon or muonium decay-related backgrounds and prompt beam-related backgrounds.
+The suppression of background can be achieved by selecting a late event time window between the arrival of two beam pulses in a high-repetition-rate muon beam if necessary.
+A 40--50-kHz muon beam would be potentially available at China initiative Accelerator Driven System (CiADS) in Huizhou (see \cref{sec:beamline}) or Shanghai HIgh repetitioN rate XFEL and Extreme light facility (SHINE)~\cite{Liu:2025ejy}.

 In a concise overview, the following potential background contributions should be taken into account in MACE: \begin{itemize} \item \textbf{Internal conversion decay of muon}: The decay $\mu^+\to e^+e^-e^+\nu_e\bar\nu_\mu$ could introduce an energetic electron and a slow positron in its final states simultaneously.
 If one positron falls within the signal region while the other is undetected, and the electron momentum is sufficiently high to pass the selection, the decay could fake a signal event. \item \textbf{Bhabha scattering of muonium decay final states}: Muonium decay final states involve a slow electron from the atomic shell and an energetic positron.
 Bhabha scattering between these particles can transfer momentum, potentially leading to a background event if the momentum transfer is significant. \item \textbf{Accidental coincidences of Michel positron scattered with material electron}: Scattering of positrons generated from muon decay with electrons in the target material could generate an energetic electron and a low-energy positron. \end{itemize} The detector design should be optimized to enhance the ability to identify between signal and background events.
 This includes improving the vertex resolution of the magnetic spectrometer, enhancing the resolution of low-energy positron time-of-flight measurements, and improving the energy resolution in the electromagnetic calorimeter to reduce accidental and physical backgrounds.
 Utilizing a state-of-the-art positron transport system to select the momentum of transported particles can yield an optimal signal-to-background ratio.
 Additionally, connecting to a high-repetition-rate muon source can further enhance the signal-to-background ratio.
 In the subsequent sections, we will discuss the experiment design and necessary specifications.